MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-understand.md

 will be created as a layout in the model view.

 The background sync that includes objects (tables and views) will wait for the downstream dataset to not be in use to update the dataset, honoring bounded staleness.
-Users can always go and manually pick tables they want or no want in the dataset.
+Users can always go and manually pick tables they want or not want in the dataset.

 ## Understand incremental refresh and datamarts